AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/getting-started.md

 Note that your [content hierarchy](#content-hierarchy) can be leveraged to make localization easier.

+See the document [Multi Site Manager and Translation](/help/sites-cloud/administering/msm-and-translation.md) for full details on AEM's powerful translation features.

 ##### Leverage the Content Hierarchy {#content-hierarchy}

 Folder hierarchy can address two major concerns with regards to content management: